THIS IS TENT

 If you prefer or find it more accessible to submit via audio or video there will be space to provide links to these options in the form.

-*Note: The final deadline to apply is Thursday May 15th at 11:59pm.
+*Note: The final deadline to apply was Thursday May 15th at 11:59pm.
 We suggest Monday May 12th, 2025 as a deadline to help conceptualize a buffer for those who benefit from assistance with planning.
 We've been encouraged to provide deadlines this way as a support to our colleagues with neurodivergences, as well as cognitive and learning disabilities.

 THE SELECTION PROCESS

-All applicants will be notified as to whether or not they’ve received an interview, and for interviewed applicants, whether or not they’ve been selected for TENT 2025.
+A shortlist of applicants were interviewed by the Program Director.
+All applicants were notified as to whether or not they’ve received an interview, and for interviewed applicants, whether or not they’ve been selected for TENT 2025.

 Questions?
 Please email Tanya (she/her), Education Programs Coordinator, at tanya@fringetoronto.com with any questions.